pknichols/OMNIeDNA/README.md

 All components have been successfully printed on a Prusa MK4S using the following parameters:

-- **Filament:** 1.75mm PETG plastic (recommended over PLA for toughness, frequent use in harsh environments, and routine bleach decontamination)
+- **Filament:** 1.75mm PETG or ABS plastic (recommended over PLA for toughness, frequent use in harsh environments).
+ABS components can be smoothed with an Acetone vapor bath to facilitate routine bleach decontamination.
 - **Infill:** Gyroid, 20% (superior strength-to-weight ratio using less material, reducing print costs)
 - **Layer height:** 0.15-0.20 mm
-- **Print temperature:** 220°C – 260°C
+- **Print temperature:** 220°C – 260°C (PETG/ABS);
-- **Heated bed:** 70 – 80°C
+- **Heated bed:** 70 – 80°C (PETG); 90 – 110°C (ABS; enclosure and ventilation recommended)
+- **Brim/supports:** 8-10mm brim when using ABS; supports were only needed for printing the Canopy_bulkhead

-While these settings are optimized for PETG, users should conduct test prints to validate dimensional accuracy and layer adhesion with their chosen filament.
+While these settings are optimized for PETG/ABS, users should conduct test prints to validate dimensional accuracy and layer adhesion with their chosen filament.

 Printing with Prusa?
 We're also on [Printables.com](https://www.printables.com/search/all-models?q=OMNIeDNA)!
 Search 'OMNIeDNA' for easily slicing our sampler kits and components.